Uncertainty Quantification (UQ)#

 Burn-in time#

-First we need to discard the first few iterations in the beginning of each chain as a burn-in time.
+First, we need to discard the first few iterations at the beginning of each chain as a burn-in time.
 This is similar to the equilibration time in a molecular dynamics simulation before the measurement.
-This action also ensure that the result is independent of the initial positions of the walkers.
+This action also ensures that the result is independent of the initial positions of the walkers.

 KLIFF provides a function to estimate the burn-in time, based on the Marginal Standard